 How comfortable are you with technical details?

 Router manufacturers have worked hard to make their products easier to use than ever.
 Most offer setup wizards, often using a smartphone app.
 The basics of setting up any new Wi-Fi router are pretty straightforward.
 However, you should still take into account your comfort level in dealing with the technical details.
 You may find yourself having to deal with network management issues like finding the optimal channel because of interference from a neighbour’s Wi-Fi network.
 Or updating the firmware on your router to ensure it’s secure against the latest exploits.

 If tweaking settings isn’t your thing, whole-home mesh Wi-Fi systems can be a great choice because they work in the background to automatically do that for you.
 They’re about as close to plug-and-play as a Wi-Fi router gets.
 The Netgear Orbi whole-home mesh Wi-Fi system I currently use even goes so far as to light up a ring on the top of satellites with different colours so you can see at a glance when they are perfectly positioned.

 Do you need ports?

 Once you have those requirements, Best Buy carries hundreds of Wi-Fi routers in a wide range of prices.
-You’ll find models ranging from the absolute basics, to the latest high-performance gaming routers.
-There is also a growing selection of whole-home mesh Wi-Fi systems, my current pick as the best choice for most people thanks to a combination of blanket coverage, ease of use and performance.
+You’ll find models ranging from the absolute basics, to the latest high-performance gaming routers, and new Wi-Fi 6 models.
+There is also a growing selection of whole-home mesh Wi-Fi systems, my current pick as the best choice for most people thanks to a combination of blanket coverage, ease of use, and performance.